 Rawhide is abject, touching on body dysmorphia, scar tissue, locked in syndrome, evolution, sheading skin, body horror and learning to love yourself

-I developed Rawhide for Itch Collective as part of there Skinned Live art festival at Camden People’s Theater 03/06/18.
+I developed Rawhide for Itch Collective as part of their Skinned Live art festival at Camden People’s Theater 03/06/18.
 Being genderqueer I’ve experienced body dysmophia in a very real way (considering surgery etc) and developed to cope with it, eventually embracing my own body.

 Most people sit somewhere on the scale so can identify with body dysmorphia.
-Everyone can relate to there skin being so itchy they want to keep scratching away.
+Everyone can relate to their skin being so itchy they want to keep scratching away.
 Feeling like their fighting a losing battle with their own body.
 It’s important for people to realise that everyone has feelings of being uncomfortable in their own skin, so they don’t feel isolated and incapable of communicating their frustration.

 Rawhide is a durational piece lasting between 3 to 5 hours but can be tailored to fit a wide variety of events.
 It involves me naked on a 3-meter-wide inflatable pool gradually moving, slowly covering myself in liquid latex and various materials to form an outer skin.